metarhia/protocol/docs/protocol.rst

 3. Transport Support
 --------------------

-Metarhia Protocol implementations primarily targeted to be used in server-side environments MUST support `TCP`_, `TLS`_, `WebSocket`_ and WebSocket tunneled over TLS protocols as transports.
-MHP implementations primarily targeted to be used in server-side environments MAY support additional transports, for example, Unix domain sockets.
+|MHP| implementations primarily targeted to be used in server-side environments
+MUST support `TCP`_, `TLS`_, `WebSocket`_ and WebSocket tunneled over TLS protocols as transports.  |MHP| implementations primarily targeted to be used in server-side environments MAY support additional transports, for example, Unix domain sockets.

-Metarhia Protocol implementations designed specifically to be used in client-side environments SHOULD support TCP and TLS transports.
+|MHP| implementations designed specifically to be used in client-side
+environments SHOULD support TCP and TLS transports.
 In those cases where it is not possible (for example, in implementations for Web browsers), such implementations MUST support WebSocket and WebSocket tunneled over TLS as transports, and MAY support them otherwise.
 In other words, at least one of "TCP and TLS" or "WebSocket and WebSocket over TLS" pairs of transports MUST be supported, with preference towards TCP and TLS.
 Client-side implementations